metalabharvard/mlml.io/content/members/dario-rodighiero.md

             height: 156

 ---
-Dario Rodighiero is a postdoctoral associate at MIT Comparative Media Studies and a researcher at Harvard metaLAB.
-He combines humanities and technology by practicing design at the intersection of architecture, data visualization, social science, graphic and interaction design.
-The Swiss National Science Foundation is currently financing his position.

-He investigates the academic dynamics at different scales.
-After looking at individuals by designing the Affinity Map⁠, his research now focuses on the Worldwide Map of Research to create a recommendation system for scholarly mobility.

-Dario attended the doctoral program of Architecture and Sciences of the City at EPFL.
-His doctorate was advised by professors Frédéric Kaplan and Boris Beaude, while the dean Marilyne Andersen funded his studies.

-Formerly he joined the Médialab of Sciences Po led by Bruno Latour and was a scientist at the European Commission, which recently appointed him as an external expert in data visualization and interface design.
+Dario is a postdoc of metaLAB.
+He is also affiliated with the Berkman Klein Center for Internet & Society, Harvard University and Bibliotheca Hertziana in Rome where he is currently working.
+In 2021 with Metis Presses, he authored *Mapping Affinities: Democratizing Data Visualization*, a book about charting scientific communities from a design- and data-driven perspective.
+His research is funded by the Swiss National Science Foundation, which awarded him two consecutive grants to advance his studies on the mapping of science.
+He is an alumnus of MIT and EPFL, which awarded him a PhD in Science after attending the doctoral program of Architecture and Sciences of the City.